flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

  flytectl get task -d development -p flytectldemo  core.type_system.custom_objects.add --execFile adddatanum.yaml

 The generated file would look similar to this.
-Here, empty values have been dumped for generic data type 'x' and 'y'.
+Here, empty values have been dumped for generic data types 'x' and 'y'.
 ::

     iamRoleARN: ""